 " My favourite thing in gardening club is planting plants and helping them grow"

-Our youngest volunteers at Rainham Hall form a group called the After School Gardening Club.
 The group started when a couple of the children came along to an event to build a bug house in Spring 2016 with our Community Gardener, Jesse Lock.
 They enjoyed the experience so much that they came back every week after school to see if they could help in the garden.
-Being local to Rainham, Jesse hatched a plan for them to volunteer on regular basis after school.
-And so the After School Gardening Club was formed.
+Being local to Rainham, Jesse hatched a plan for them to volunteer on a regular basis after school.
+And so, the After School Gardening Club was formed.

-Over time the children in the group bought more of their friends with them and the club expanded.
-6 children aged 5 to 9 years old now attend regularly.
-They carry out a variety of tasks in the garden; from watering and harvesting to building insect houses to making garden decorations.
+Over time the children in the group brought more of their friends with them and the club expanded.
+They carry out a variety of tasks in the Garden; from watering and harvesting, to building insect houses and making garden decorations.
 One of the volunteers, Julia, age 8, explains a day in the life of an After School Gardener in her short story below: